glenrage/Equi-Gallery-VR/README.md

 # Uploading Photos

-Once logged in, upload photos by populating the form inputs with name and description in User Profile.
+Once logged in, upload equi-rectangular photos by populating the form inputs with name and description in User Profile.
 The following is an example photo taken on a Ricoh Theta 360 Camera.

 ![prague_getty](https://user-images.githubusercontent.com/18604203/27929965-cf25c100-6249-11e7-812d-b78401372667.jpg)